bmklei8p/formula-1-pitstop/README.md

-7/19 - sprint races
+7/19
+- sprint races - Performed a check on the race to see if it was a sprint race, and conditionally rendered a new SprintRaceTime component. -fixed

-- navbar gap
+- navbar gap - complete

 - home page

-- i broke the trackslist for mobile
+- i broke the trackslist for mobile - fixed by updating name to use but officialRaceName from track parser may be broken - leaving issue open

+- image carousel div's for buttons off placement - fixed transform

+- track detail page: needs map component, needs styling for paragraphs

+- schedule list page: flags in containers to fix size to a max for uniformity

+- images for schedule result page needs to be fixed to prevent strecthing, need title row for qualifying results

+- image carousel needs to have an indicator to show that it is a carousel and to show the image that is displayed currently